Group photo at the EITI Report launch

 MSG Interface with Stakeholders 19th March, 2021.

-EITI implementation in Uganda is steered by a 25-person Multi-stakeholder Group (MSG) comprised of representatives from the 3 stakeholder constituencies: Government, Extractive Companies and Civil Society Organizations.
+EITI implementation in Uganda is steered by a 25-person Multi-Stakeholder Group (MSG) comprised of representatives from the 3 stakeholder constituencies: Government, Extractive Companies and Civil Society Organizations.

 President Yoweri Museveni (with hat) and the oil and gas projects joint venture partners after they announced the final investment decision (FID) in Kampala held on 1st February, 2022,